xamarin/WebSharp/docs/getting-started/getting-started-websharp-building-assemblies.md

 ## Preparing Code: World.cs

-The first thing we will need to do is modify the `World.cs` and `MainWindow.cs§ source to make sure it conforms to how assemblies are referenced.
+The first thing we will need to do is modify the `World.cs` and `MainWindow.cs` source to make sure it conforms to how assemblies are referenced.

 As was mentioned when compiling the source code on the fly the class must be named `Startup` and it must have an `Invoke` method that matches the `Func<object,Task<object>>` delegate signature.